The ouroboros

 This eternal pattern is the secret behind our two most famous essential oils.
 Frankincense (life) is a sweet, light, uplifting resin that benefits the immune system, delays ageing, promotes healing and relieves stress.
 Myrrh (death) on the other hand is a bitter, darker, heavier scent that fights fungal infections, improves digestion and reduces inflammation.
 It was also used during the mummification process for its antibacterial properties and to ward off the stench of death.

+Twisting the circle, we get the figure eight.
+This is the transition from unity to duality or particle to wave.
 So the ouroboros expresses the deep connection of all things material and spiritual that perpetually change form in an eternal cycle of destruction and recreation.